 Internationally acclaimed actor and supporter Gillian Anderson lost her brother to a brain tumour in 2011.

 “Brain Tumours kill more children and adults under 40 than any other form of cancer and yet research into this devastating disease is seriously underfunded.
 At best, research equals a cure.
 At worst, we still have improved outcomes for patients.
 We need to put much much more money into research, and that is why I’m supporting Brain Tumour Research and their excellent Wear A Hat Day campaign.
-Please join me and Wear a Hat on March 28th during the UK’s premier brain tumour awareness event."
+Please join me and Wear a Hat during the UK’s premier brain tumour awareness event."

 "I fully support Brain Tumour Research and their Wear A Hat Day campaign.
 You can have fun wearing any kind of hat whilst raising awareness for an important cause.
 It is shocking that just one per cent of the national spending on cancer research is allocated to this devastating disease.
 Everyone should get involved in Wear A Hat Day to fund the fight and raise money for Brain Tumour Research."